Lord Leycester Hospital, High Street, Warwick – Warwickshire County Council

 Approval of a Premise as a venue for Marriages under Section 26(1)(bb) of the Marriage Act 1949 and Civil Partnerships under Section 6(3a)(a) of the Civil Partnership Act 2004

-The licence approving the Lord Leycester Hospital, High Street, Warwick CV34 4BH to host civil ceremonies is due to expire on 3rd October 2020.
+The licence approving Lord Leycester Hospital, High Street, Warwick to host civil ceremonies is due to expire on 3rd October 2020.
 An application has been received requesting an extension of the existing approval for a further 3 year period.

 The complete application form together with a plan of the premises may be inspected at the Warwickshire Register Office, Shire Hall, Market Place, Warwick CV34 4RL,on Mondays - Fridays between 9.00am and 4.00pm